 Step 1: Gather employee feedback and have conversations with employees

 One of the best ways to improve morale is to identify any potential causes before it causes damage.
-One of the best ways to do this is to listen to your employees’ feedback by conducting an engagement survey or meeting with your employees.
+One of the best ways to do this is to listen to your employees’ feedback by conducting an engagement survey or holding regular meetings with your employees.

-Lack of communication is one of the biggest causes of low morale.
+Poor communication is one of the biggest causes of low workplace morale.
 By allowing your employees to communicate directly with you or their team leaders, you’ll be better equipped to address any issues or concerns.
 Even if you don't always receive positive feedback, it's important for business leaders to value employees' opinions to have a positive work environment.

 Step 2: Align on clear goals and expectations